DeCo: Frequency-Decoupled Pixel Diffusion for End-to-End Image Generation: Implementary Details

 \subsection{Text-to-Image Generation}

+For text-to-image generation, we trained our model on the BLIP3o~\cite{blip3o} dataset, which contains approximately 36M pretraining images and 60k high-quality instruction-tuning data.
+We adopt Qwen3-1.7B~\cite{yang2025qwen3} as the text encoder.
+The entire training takes about 6 days on 8$\times$ H800 GPUs.
 We adopt Qwen3-1.7B~\cite{yang2025qwen3} as the text encoder.
 To improve the alignment of frozen text features \cite{fluid}, we jointly train several transformer layers on the frozen text features similar to Fluid~\cite{fluid}.
 The total batch size is 1536 for $256\times256$ resolution pretraining and 512 for $512\times512$ resolution pretraining.
 Following PixNerd~\cite{wang2025pixnerd}, we pretrain DeCo on $256\times256$ resolution for 200K steps and pretrain on $512\times512$ resolution for 80K steps.
 We further fine-tune the pretrained DeCo on BLIP3o-60k with 40k steps at the $512\times512$ resolution following PixNerd.
 We adopt the gradient clip to stabilize training. \textit{The whole training only takes about 6 days on 8$\times$ H800 GPUs.} We use the Adams-2nd solver with 25 steps as the default choice for sampling.
 The cfg scale is set to 4.0.
 We leave the native resolution~\cite{nit} or native aspect training~\cite{seedream2, seedream3, mogao} as future works.